AskAlexSharov/erigon-notes/Abstract.md

 - Docker:
     - DockerCompose: add external txpool and 2 sentries
     - Can docker hub build images for other architectures? https://github.com/ledgerwatch/erigon/issues/3878
+- Code Deduplication
+    - Several “StartGrpc” funcs are exists
+    - `cmd/integration/commands/root.go:openKV`, `node/node.go:OpenDatabase`,`consensus/db/db.go`
+      and `p2p/enode/nodedb.go` - must use same code to open db.
+And this code must separate configuration from db opening (steps 1 and 3).
+    - 1 ethconfig.Config object is the result of step 1 and input to step 2.
+    - 1 Ethereum object to hold other objects.
+No DI, no inversion of control.
+But use interfaces.
+It’s result of step 2. ethereum.Start() and ethereum.Stop() for goroutines creation

 ## Low Prio